KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/distributed-cognition-diagnostic-absence.md

 Alienation can deform perception.

-But it can also remove false familiarity.
+But it can also remove spurious familiarity.

 Pain can narrow the world.